-As I already talked in previous post about creating and maintaining a Gentoo Backup, now I've created a script to make it really easy to unpack, mount, umount, chroot and compress any gentoo stage3 for backup purposes (specially useful to test packages when you don't want to make a live system dirty if something fails)
+As I already talked in previous post about creating and maintaining a Gentoo Backup, now I've created a script to make it really easy to unpack, mount, umount, chroot and compress any gentoo stage for backup purposes (specially useful to test packages when you don't want to make a live system dirty if something fails)

 It works in command line interface with interactive menus to be easy to use with no parameters added to it as them are usually forgotten by users.